Scattering Amplitudes and BCFW in $\mathcal{N}=2^{\ast}$ Theory: Useful calculations

 Now clubbing the above terms together we have,

-We note that while in the original form for the three point amplitudes the BCFW manipulations are not obvious, these representations of three point amplitudes in terms of $u$-spinors simplify the manipulations significantly.
+We note that while in the original form of the three point amplitudes the BCFW manipulations are not obvious, these representations of three point amplitudes in terms of $u$-spinor simplify the manipulations significantly.